It's Happening Now!

 The last Developing Group day of 2003 will focus on the practical implications of another aspect of this philosophy: It's happening now

 These six aspects are highly interconnected and form part of a larger 'cosmology'.
 Our purpose in constructing such a cosmology is to enhance your ability to facilitate others to self-model their own constructs and to evolve in ways that are aligned with their system's natural development.
-Our aim is to operate out of constructs that are sufficiently flexible, open, inclusive and responsive that they enable us to simultaneously:
+Our aim is to operate out of constructs that are sufficiently flexible, open, inclusive and responsive that they enable us to:

-(i) minimally contaminate the client's perceptions.
+(i) minimally contaminate the client's perceptions

-(iii) retain their own independence and integrity.
+(iv) retain our own independence and integrity.

 We associate three meanings to the phrase, "It's happening now".